elatov/elatov.github.io/_posts/2013-01-14-connecting-to-a-vm-using-serial-port-over-the-network-with-moxa-device-server.md

 And here is how the actual configuration of the Moxa device is:

 > **Configuring the NPort 5000, NPort W2150, and NPort W2250 for TCP Server Mode**
-> Before performing the following steps, restore the NPort device server&#8217;s default settings by holding the reset button down for 10 seconds.
+> Before performing the following steps, restore the NPort device server's default settings by holding the reset button down for 10 seconds.
 >
 > 1. Turn the NPort on.
 The Ready LED should turn green.
 > 2. Make sure that the NPort and the host PC are properly connected to the network.
-> 3. Adjust the NPort&#8217;s IP settings as necessary so that it is in the same network as your PC.
-You may also need to modify the host PC&#8217;s IP configuration.
+> 3. Adjust the NPort's IP settings as necessary so that it is in the same network as your PC.
+You may also need to modify the host PC's IP configuration.
 Make sure you can ping the NPort from your host PC.Remember, the IP addresses of the NPort and the PC must be on the same subnet.
 If one IP address is modified, you may need to modify the other IP address.
-> 4. On the host PC, connect to the NPort&#8217;s Telnet console by entering telnet *nport&#8217;s* IP address at the command prompt.
-For example, if your NPort&#8217;s IP address is 192.168.127.254, enter **telnet 192.168.127.254** at the command prompt.
+> 4. On the host PC, connect to the NPort's Telnet console by entering telnet *nport's* IP address at the command prompt.
+For example, if your NPort's IP address is 192.168.127.254, enter **telnet 192.168.127.254** at the command prompt.
 > 5. In the Telnet console under (4) Operating Settings, select the serial port that you wish to configure.
 > 6. Select (1) Operating mode and (2) TCP Server Mode.
 > 7. Select (a) to assign a local TCP listening port (4001 by default) and (b) to assign a command port (966 by default).
 > 8. In the main menu under (3) Serial settings, select the serial port that you wish to configure.
 Adjust the communication parameters as necessary for your serial device, such as 115200, N, 8, 1.
 > 9. In the main menu, select (s) Save/Restart to restart the NPort with the new settings activated.

-So we are going to use the &#8220;Port URI&#8221; since we are not using a vSPC (ie Avocent ACS v6000 Virtual Serial Port Concentrator).
+So we are going to use the "Port URI" since we are not using a vSPC (ie Avocent ACS v6000 Virtual Serial Port Concentrator).
 More information on that can be seen in VMware KB <a href="http://kb.vmware.com/kb/1022303" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://kb.vmware.com/kb/1022303']);">1022303</a>.
 And as per the Moxa documentation the port that I need to connect to is **4001** .
 Here is how my VM looked like after the configuration was done:

 <a href="http://virtuallyhyper.com/2013/01/connecting-to-a-vm-using-serial-port-over-the-network-with-moxa-device-server/vm_serial_port_conf/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2013/01/connecting-to-a-vm-using-serial-port-over-the-network-with-moxa-device-server/vm_serial_port_conf/']);" rel="attachment wp-att-5453"><img class="alignnone size-full wp-image-5453" alt="vm serial port conf Connecting to a VM using Serial Port Over the Network With a Moxa Device Server" src="http://virtuallyhyper.com/wp-content/uploads/2012/12/vm_serial_port_conf.png" width="696" height="615" title="Connecting to a VM using Serial Port Over the Network With a Moxa Device Server" /></a>